History

 • B. False

-In the late 1700s during the Napoleanic wars, Dr. Dominique Jean Larry, a French surgeon in Napoleon Bonaparte’s chief physician noticed the wagons serving as field hospitals to treat the wounded soldiers.
+In the late 1700s during the Napoleonic wars, Dr. Dominique Jean Larry, a French surgeon in Napoleon Bonaparte’s chief physician noticed the wagons serving as field hospitals to treat the wounded soldiers.
 This was called ‘flying ambulances’, they were first used by the army of the Rhine in 1793.
 This is when the idea of ambulances was born.
 He thought of developing a new wagon that could take wounded soldiers immediately to the nearby hospitals and also would be helpful to bring doctors to the battlefield to provide immediate help.

 Civil Wars